KristjanPikhof/AiTermy/README.md

 **Usage:**
 - Console output is automatically included when you run `termy` commands
-- Use `termy-capture` to manually capture current context for AI reference
 - The AI will reference recent console activity in its responses

 ## Configuration (`.env` file)